steno-aarhus/ukbAid/inst/templates/project-readme.md

-TODO: Add more to the title of your project here

-# testproj3:
+# TODO: Write your project abbreviated title and full title here.

 TODO: Give a brief description of what your project is about